 What we do know however is where blackjack is now and how it has advanced from a simple game played between friends to a worldwide phenomenon.
-It is still played in land-based casinos but it is now played by more people online than in person.
+It is still played in land-based casinos but it is now played by more people online than in person and gambling in Canada.

 In this article, we take a look down memory lane at how blackjack has evolved from land-based casinos to the enticing world of online.

 Profile any casino games in the world that you like (poker, roulette, baccarat) and you can clearly see how the rules of those games have evolved over the years to increase their popularity.

 However, with blackjack, there has been little innovation and the main reason for that is the popularity of the game in its most simplistic form.
 Players merely have to beat the dealer to 21 or the highest possible score.
 Additions have been made to the game such as side bets and special odds for drawing elusive card combinations but other than that nothing has really changed.

 The biggest innovations with blackjack have been seen in how and where it is played rather than its format.

 1994 was the year that online gambling first came into form when Antigua and Barbuda passed the Free Trade and Processing Act which allowed licenses to be granted to organizations wishing to act as online casinos.

 The very first online gambling software was developed by Microgaming in the Isle of Man and was soon used by a wide variety of companies.
 It wasn’t until the end of the century that online gambling properly took off though with the number of companies growing from 15 in 1996 to 2000 in 1997 with an estimated global revenue of around $800 million in 1998.